The Corpus of Hittite Divinatory Texts (HDivT)

 20ID=20 --

-[In] the same [mon]th day sixteen goes by
+[In] the same [mon]th day sixteen passes

 21ID=21 --

-and a sig[n happens]:
+and a sig[n occurs]:

 22ID=22 --